Josip Šimunić: Hertha BSC

-Šimunić moved to Hertha BSC in 2000 after having fallen out with Hamburg coach Frank Pagelsdorf and has since become an integral member of a team which has enjoyed occasional forays in the UEFA Cup.
-He expressed on The World Game on SBS that he wishes to return to Australia to live after concluding his career in Europe.
-At the end of the 2008–09 season, Šimunić was named the best centre-half in the Bundesliga by Kicker.
+Šimunić moved to Hertha BSC in 2000 after having fallen out with Hamburg coach Frank Pagelsdorf.
+He later became an integral member of a team that enjoyed occasional forays in the UEFA Cup.
+At the end of the 2008–09 season, Šimunić was named the best centre-back in the Bundesliga by Kicker.
 Hertha finished in fourth place that season, with a defence that conceded only 41 goals, tied for third in the league with VfL Wolfsburg.

 1899 Hoffenheim

-After nine years with Hertha, he left the club on 30 June 2009 to sign with TSG Hoffenheim on a contract which was to run out on 30 June 2012.
+After nine years with Hertha, Šimunić left the club on 30 June 2009 to sign with TSG Hoffenheim on a contract which was to run until 30 June 2012.

 Dinamo Zagreb

-On 31 August 2011, the board of Dinamo Zagreb confirmed signing of Šimunić on a free transfer in a contract that expires on 30 June 2013. Šimunić was signed by the club in order to re-enforce their team for UEFA Champions League matches.
-He made his official debut in Croatian biggest derby match, between eternal rivals Dinamo Zagreb and Hajduk Split at Stadion Poljud.
-During his first season with the club he made only 11 domestic league appearances, as he struggled to find his regular spot in the starting lineup due to injuries and tough competition in the team's defensive lineup that included Tonel, Leandro Cufré, Igor Bišćan and Domagoj Vida.
+On 31 August 2011, Dinamo Zagreb confirmed the signing of Šimunić on a free transfer on a contract until 30 June 2013.
+He was signed by the club in order to re-enforce the team for UEFA Champions League matches. Šimunić made his official debut in Croatian biggest derby match between rivals Dinamo Zagreb and Hajduk Split at Stadion Poljud.
+During his first season with the club, he made only 11 domestic league appearances as he struggled to find his regular spot in the starting lineup due to injuries and tough competition in the team's defensive lineup that included Tonel, Leandro Cufré, Igor Bišćan and Domagoj Vida.
 He made his UEFA Champions League debut against Lyon at Stade de Gerland.
-At the end of the season he won his first double with the club, as Dinamo won both the Prva HNL and the Croatian Cup.
+At the end of the season, he won his first double with the club as Dinamo won both the Prva HNL and the Croatian Cup.

-In the beginning of his second season with the club he established himself as the first choice centre-half and regular starter.
-He played fully 90 minutes in each of six Dinamo's group stage matches in 2012–13 UEFA Champions League.
+In the beginning of his second season with the club, Šimunić established himself as the first-choice centre-half and regular starter.
+He played the full 90 minutes in each of Dinamo's group stage matches in the 2012–13 UEFA Champions League.

 On 14 December 2014, Šimunić officially retired from professional football.